Kitware/VolView/src/segmentation/README.md

 16-bit labels are preserved until they are split into independent binary masks;
 editable masks and their saved-session files remain byte-sized.

+A described label value the voxels never carry still becomes a segment, whose mask covers nothing.
+A file header and a processing result's segment list are read alike here: a bin declared and left empty is shown, so finding nothing reads differently from never looking.
+Across the components of one labelmap a declaration is one segment on either path: a value some component carried is that component's segment, never an empty twin beside it.

 Export packs whole masks into separate files when they overlap.
 A part beyond 65535 labels is split at that capacity.
 The export plan records these reasons separately, so capacity splitting is not reported as overlap.